- Palm Coast and Flagler County Area

 Home sales suffered a brief dip when the economy was shut down by Covid-19 but it recovered with a strong V-shaped recovery.
 It remains strong.
 Other than a brief dip in April, residential building permits have plowed ahead of last year too.

 Think of the MLS single-family home listings as having three piles:

 What happened after the sudden shutdown-induced dip in home sales in May was a surprise.

 Although Real Estate and Construction were deemed essential economic activities, many potential sellers remained on the sidelines, unwilling to have open houses or potential buyers walking through their homes.
 Others pulled back their listings or stayed on the sidelines because they feared an impending recession would lower housing prices.

-The inventory of Active single-family Flagler County MLS listings shrank dramatically since late Spring, dipping below 700 homes for the first time since GoToby.com has tracked this metric, then below 600 homes only six more weeks, reaching as low as 513 in September.
+The inventory of Active single-family Flagler County MLS listings shrank dramatically since late Spring, dipping below 700 homes for the first time since GoToby.com has tracked this metric, then below 600 homes only six weeks later, reaching as low as 513 in September.
 There are currently 536 Active Flagler County single-family listings and 608 Pending listings.